 Non-alcoholic cocktails and punches

-- Limeade Punch.
+13. Limeade Punch.
 So easy to make.
 Frozen limeade concentrate, Sprite, with some frozen and fresh fruit.
 This one is just perfect for cooling off on a warm day.

-- Strawberry Mango Mocktail Recipe.
+14. Strawberry Mango Mocktail Recipe.
 A beautiful layered mango and strawberry drink.
 This one is stunning to look at, and tastes great, too!

-- Milk and Cookies Cocktail.
+16. Milk and Cookies Cocktail.
 Great for kids or adults with a sweet tooth.
 This one features a colorful rim made out of sprinkles, which kids will love.

-- Thai Iced Tea.
+17. Thai Iced Tea.
 A Thai classic with tea and cream or coconut milk.
-This recipe also shows you how to pour it so you get a gorgeous layered effect.
+This recipe also shows you how to pour it the right way so you get a gorgeous layered effect.

-- Ginger Cinnamon Apple Cider Fake ‘Tini.
+18. Ginger Cinnamon Apple Cider Fake ‘Tini.
 Has all the flavors in the name.
 This one will make you think of fall, but it’s wonderful all year long.

-- Hot Buttered Spiced Cider.
+19. Hot Buttered Spiced Cider.
 Apple cider with orange, lemon, spices and butter, served hot.
 This one is almost a mocktail because it looks so much like Hot Buttered Rum.
 It’s a great soother for wintertime.

 Just leave/swap out the alcohol